 - Your money goes more than twice as far in Cartago, Costa Rica than it would in Vancouver, Canada.

 - The rent on a two-bedroom flat in a mid-range suburb in Sydney, Australia?
-That easily pays for a beautiful beachside house in Hua Hin, Thailand.
+That quickly pays for a beautiful beach side house in Hua Hin, Thailand.

 - For the price of eating in McDonald’s in Atlanta, USA, you could have a three-course lunch with a glass of wine in Malaga, Spain.